arph226/BAE305-SP25-Lab9/README.md

 ```
-<p align="left"><em> Program 1: The above program demonstrates the use of a proportional-integral-derivative (PID) controller to maintain the disrtance from the robot to an object at 20.0 cm.
+<p align="left"><em> Program 1: The above program demonstrates the use of a proportional-integral-derivative (PID) controller to maintain the distance from the robot to an object at 20.0 cm.
 It does this by communicating with an ultrasonic sensor which reads measurements continuously.
 This is then turned into a corrective output mapped into motor speed and direction.
-The code was fine tuned using kp, ki, and kd.
+The code was fine-tuned using kp, ki, and kd.
 Kp reacts to the current error, Ki accounts for past errors, and Kd predicts future errors.
-Our Kp is set to 10 and our Ki and Kd are set to zero meaning they are inactive.
-We can adjust the Ki and Kd to fine tune the movement further and prevent overshooting oscillations.   </em></p>
+Our Kp is set to 10, and our Ki and Kd are set to zero, meaning they are inactive.
+We can adjust the Ki and Kd to fine-tune the movement further and prevent overshooting oscillations.   </em></p>

 # Discussion

 During testing, we found that the robot was able to respond dynamically to changes in distance, moving forward or backward to maintain the setpoint.
-Higher values of Kp made the robot react more quickly, but too high caused overshooting and oscillations.
-Adding Ki helped correct steady-state error, but too much made the system unstable.
+Initially, we had trouble as our robot was moving away from the barrier (our laptop) and didn't follow the barrier when it moved back.
+We were able to remedy this by fixing our code logic to make the robot move backward in response to negative error.
+Looking further at our code, higher values of Kp made the robot react more quickly, but too high caused overshooting and oscillations.
+Adding Ki helped correct the steady-state error, but too much made the system unstable.
 Kd smoothed out the response by dampening rapid changes.
 We also noticed that the robot required a minimum motor speed (around 70–75) to overcome static friction and begin moving.
 Overall, tuning the PID parameters was key to achieving stable and accurate distance control.

 # Conclusion